Loupeznik/kb/README.md

 # Knowledgebase

-For the full contets visit [https://loupeznik.github.io/kb/](https://loupeznik.github.io/kb/intro) or see the markdown files in `website/docs`.
+For the full contents visit [https://loupeznik.github.io/kb/](https://loupeznik.github.io/kb/intro) or see the markdown files in `website/docs`.

 Personal knowledgebase, mostly dealing with: